phycem/Data-Science-Projects-and-Tasks/Awake Labs Take Home Challenge/README.md

 finelized model.csv where model is saved

 To run the production code:

+Dataset should have these column names: 'age', 'trtbps', 'thalachh', 'oldpeak','sex', 'cp', 'fbs', 'restecg', 'exng', 'slp', 'caa', 'thall'
+It should be csv file , otherwise this code will be crushed.

 Download this folder.
 please name the csv file as demo.csv